 Sacramento Brake Failure Lawyer

-Approximately five percent of all automobile accidents in the United States involve defective brake failure, according to Street Directory.
-These types of accidents are particularly traumatic because vehicles are often traveling at a fairly high rate of speed when the driver attempts to apply the brakes and they do not work.
+According to Street Directory, approximately five percent of all automobile accidents in the United States involve defective brake failure.
+These types of accidents are particularly traumatic because vehicles often travel at a fairly high rate of speed when the driver attempts to apply the brakes and do not work.
 This creates the conditions for a high-speed collision with another vehicle that could cause extensive, catastrophic personal injuries or death.Driver of the Other Vehicle May Be Responsible for Your Harms and Losses

 There are circumstances where brake failure was not the real culprit of the collision.
 For example, if you are involved in a rear-end collision or another driver slams into your vehicle at an intersection, the collision may have actually been caused by the carelessness of the other driver.
 They may not have been paying attention to the road or were texting and driving.
 Or, they may have been intoxicated or on prescription drugs which slowed their reflexes.
 If this type of evidence exists, your personal injury claim will likely be against the driver and their auto insurance policy for negligence.

-A product liability claim can be brought against the auto manufacturer and/or all those entities in the marketing chain of the product, including distributors, retailers, and wholesalers.
-Under California law, a manufacturer, and the entities involved in the marketing chain, of a motor vehicle are held strictly liable if it is proven that their product was defective.
-Strict liability is a fancy legal term that basically means you do not need to prove negligence to succeed in a defective product injury case.
+A product liability claim can be brought against the auto manufacturer and/or all those entities in the product's marketing chain, including distributors, retailers, and wholesalers.
+Under California law, a manufacturer and the entities involved in a motor vehicle's marketing chain are held strictly liable if it is proven that their product was defective.
+Strict liability is a fancy legal term that means you do not need to prove negligence to succeed in a defective product injury case.
 As long as you have sufficient evidence to prove that the brake system in the vehicle was defective and there is a proximate connection between the manufacturer, then your claim will likely succeed.

 Filing a personal injury or wrongful death lawsuit against a large auto manufacturer can be quite intimidating and overwhelming.
 It can be especially daunting if you are the one who was seriously injured and you are trying to pick up the pieces of your life after a collision.
 This is why it makes sense to retain the services of an experienced Sacramento brake failure injury lawyer.

-If you retain an attorney and go forward with a personal injury and/or wrongful death claim, there are two types of damages that are typically pursued - economic damages from non-economic damages.
+If you retain an attorney and go forward with a personal injury and/or wrongful death claim, two types of damages are typically pursued - economic damages from non-economic damages.

 If you lost a loved one in the accident and are pursuing a wrongful death claim against the auto manufacturer (or driver), then the economic damages that can be pursued include funeral and burial costs and the value of the financial support lost by your loved one’s death.